AggelosRag/DeepGraphBasedLearning/README.md

 We do not recommend running the hyperparameter search or the training locally, as it is very time-consuming.
 Instead, we used the GPU cluster provided by the university.

+Note: it seems like the training process is not fully deterministic, so the results may vary slightly between runs.
+Even though we set the random seed at the beginning of the training process, the logs show small differences in the results and the final predictions.

 ## Results

 We evaluated robustness and generalisation of our model using 3-fold Cross Validation.
 Employing a range of performance